 It would seem superfluous to revisit this sandy expanse once again, but Le Touquet is, after all, a story in itself.
 Not only does it have all of the aforementioned charms of this end of Hauts-de-France, but also known as Pas-de-Calais, but it also boasts a more entertaining setting for the younger crowd.
-Once you set foot in Le Touquet and hear the music blaring from the many pubs, nightclubs, and casinos, you’ll hardly wish for a more adventurous vacation.
+Once you set foot in Le Touquet Paris-Plage Beach and hear the music blaring from the many pubs, nightclubs, and casinos, you’ll hardly wish for a more adventurous vacation.
 On top of that, you can also enjoy the benefits of having so many water sports to choose from while here.

-Plage de Meneham, Brittany
+Plage de Meneham Beach, Brittany

 Meneham is a tiny village barely worth mentioning – at least until you’ve seen its magical beach for the first time.

-While most of the beaches in Hauts-de-France pride themselves on miles of undisturbed sand, so soft and gentle to the feet, and wide as they get, Meneham offers a different kind of experience.
+While most of the beaches in Hauts-de-France pride themselves on miles of undisturbed sand, so soft and gentle to the feet, and wide as they get, Plage de Meneham Beach offers a different kind of experience.
 Instead of almost spotless beaches, this lovely little town has a truly spectacular sight large rocks protruding from both the beach and the water.
 The beach itself is sandy, mind you.
 There are no pebbles to spoil the softness, just these large jagged rocks that give it somewhat of a dangerous look.

 Hidden from luxurious cities lies a small but cozy town with one of the most alluring beaches of northern France, called Merlimont.
 The central beach of Merlimont belongs to the Hauts-de-France region.

-This beach is mostly suitable for sand lovers and people with children because it offers a wide variety of water sports.
+Merlimont Beach is mostly suitable for sand lovers and people with children because it offers a wide variety of water sports.
 Most importantly, you needn’t worry about safety, since it is supervised by lifeguards the whole summer season and even during the weekends in May.
 Therefore, this little piece of heaven offers you not only safety and relaxation on sand but there is a bar with the terrace on the beach where you can find your refreshments.
 During the low tide, you can find marvelous shells or you can bring a bucket from home and go fishing.

-Cap Gris-Nez, Hauts-de-France
+Cap Gris-Nez Beach, Hauts-de-France

 Technically speaking, the beach is the smallest part of Cap Gris-Nez, but definitely a beautiful one.
 Warm sand awaits those adventurous enough to traverse the cliffs surrounding the beach.

 At this beach, you’ll be able to enjoy the sight of the sea in front of you, and rising hills all around you that provide a sea view unmatched on French Riviera.
 It’s one of the reasons why many visitors to this gorgeous piece of land actually go ahead and undertake exploratory missions that take them away from the beach and into the rocky surrounding areas.
-Moreover, it’s the closest you’ll get to Britain from mainland Europe, so you’ll also earn a new traveler achievement by visiting Cap Gris-Nez.
+Moreover, it’s the closest you’ll get to Britain from mainland Europe, so you’ll also earn a new traveler achievement by visiting Cap Gris-Nez Beach.

-St Cecile Plage, Hauts-de-France
+St Cecile Plage Beach, Hauts-de-France

 Just as appealing as any other prominent European beach, St Cecile Plage is a huge stretch of sand that’s so enormous that you’ll rarely have to come within 10 feet of any other beachgoer.